Sumi Deguchi: Later years

 Upon Onisaburo's death, Sumi became the Second Leader of Aizen-en and Naohi became the Alternate Leader.

-In February 1948, Aizen-en founded Aizen Mizuho-kai, which is an organization with the aim of restoring rural communities and achieving food self-sufficiency.
-Sumi promoted its activity and told to the followers that they should cherish the soil, be grateful for what it produced, and strive to increase food production.
+In February 1948, Aizen-en founded Aizen Mizuho-kai, an organization with the aim of restoring rural communities and achieving food self-sufficiency.
+Sumi promoted its activity and told the followers that they should cherish the soil, be grateful for what it produced, and strive to increase food production.

-Sumi strongly agreed with World Federalist Movement and instructed the executives to research and to cooperate with it.
+Sumi strongly agreed with the World Federalist Movement and instructed the executives to research and to cooperate with it.
 In December 1949, Jinrui Aizen-kai was restarted and Sumi became the Second President.
 (The First President was Onisaburo.)
 Hearing that the world congress for World Federal Government was to be held in Rome in April 1951, she decided to attend it.
 She told people about her decision while visiting door-to-door and selling a copy of the journal of Jinrui Aizen-kai.
 Her journey to Rome, however, did not take place due to earnest pleas of the executives who concerned about her health.
 Jinrui Aizen-kai made the concerted effort to promote the idea of World Federation and in 1950, Ayabe became the first city in Japan to declare itself a World Federation City, and Kameoka became the second.

 From May 1948 to December 1951, Sumi went on missionary journeys throughout Japan, despite the difficult transportation conditions.